-We refer to our curriculum as the ‘learning journey’ to reflect the steps children take in learning; building, strengthening and applying their knowledge and skills as they progress through the school.
+Our curriculum reflects the steps children take in learning - building, strengthening and applying their knowledge and skills as they progress through the school.

 Each class has a long term plan overview, outlining the different topics to be studied.
 Our learning journey units start with a main question to be answered over the course of the term.
 At the start of a new unit, children will be asked what they already know and what they want to know.
 The children’s ideas and suggestions will then be used to plan a series of ‘learning challenges’ (lessons/activities) posed as questions.
 Involving the children this way leads to greater enjoyment and engagement in learning.